 Pulpit Commentary notes that — "The beginning"; Hebrew, (reshith).
 This word has been understood in three different senses:

 As initium, the beginning; i.e. the initial step or starting point at which everyone who wishes to follow true wisdom must begin.

 As caput; i.e. the most excellent or principal part, the noblest or best wisdom.

 As the principium (Vulgate); i.e. the origin, or basis.

 Let's take a look at the unbeliever from the point of view of Proverbs 1:7.
 Unbelievers do not fear God, the implication, therefore, is that they cannot have any true knowledge on the grounds of their own worldview.
-Please note that we specifically mention "on the grounds of their own worldview", as the worldview of the unbeliever does not have the fear of the Lord at its core and, as Proverbs 1:7 indicates, it must have in order to have knowledge.
+Please note that we specifically mention "on the grounds of their own worldview", as the worldview of the unbeliever does not have the fear of the Lord at its core and, as Proverbs 1:7 indicates, it must have to know.

 Does this mean that unbelievers cannot know anything at all?
 Not at all.
 Consider as a counter-example that unbelievers know that God exists as Paul teaches us in Romans 1.
 Romans 1 teaches not only that all people can know God through nature, but that they do know God (mediate and immediate) and his moral requirements because of natural revelation.
 This will be discussed later on.

 To the extent that unbelievers can know things are only so because they must borrow from the God they know exists.
 Their reason and emotions bear witness against them.
 The whole universe bears witness against their denial of the truth, and they know it.

 Van Til famously said that unbelievers can count, they just can't account for counting.
 Because unbelievers don't honour God, they cannot know anything on the grounds of their own worldview.
 But because they are still made in the Imago Dei, they can know things only because they are inconsistent in their own worldview - borrowing from the God they know exists.